travis-ci/docs-travis-ci-com/user/languages/perl6.md

 ## Default Perl 6 Version

-If you leave the `perl6` key out of your `.travis.yml`, Travis CI will use the latest Rakudo Perl 6.
+If you leave the `perl6` key out of your `.travis.yml`, Travis CI will build Rakudo Perl 6 from the latest commit from the project's `nom` branch.

 ## Default Test Script